phamsarah/COMP5970/README.md

 - Module 2: Create a mortgage calculator
 - Module 4.a: Create a logo image change app with the click of a button
 - Module 4.b: Mortgage calculator from module 2 but with a user interface
+- Module 7: Master-detail app for keeping track of To-Do items